Money Ruining Relationships? 5 Ways to Stop the Blame

 Set up intentional conversation moments — not to talk about money or logistics, but to check in with each other.
 "How are you really doing?" is a question that gets lost in crises but sometimes makes all the difference.
 Acknowledge that you are both going through a difficult ordeal, each in your own way, and that your different reactions do not mean you have become strangers.
 And if tensions become too intense, consider a few couples therapy sessions — not as an admission of failure, but as a resource for getting through an extraordinarily difficult period together.

-Gildas Garrec, CBT Psychotherapist in Nantes — Psychologie et Sérénité
+Gildas Garrec, CBT Psychotherapist — Psychologie et Sérénité

 Watch: Go Further